 SPL does not have to be taken in one continuous block; employees can return to work and then take a further period of shared parental leave.
-If an employee gives his or her employer a notice requesting discontinuous blocks of leave, the employer has the option to refuse this request.
+If an employee gives their employer a notice requesting discontinuous blocks of leave, the employer has the option to refuse this request.
 In this case the employee must then either: